dse/json-smooshify/README.md

 ## Command-Line Utility

-Running the following will install a `smooshify` utility:
+Running the following will install a `smooshify` utility that takes JSON in and re-stringifies it:

     npm install -g @smallllama/json-smooshify